Indonesian Oxtail Soup (Sop Buntut)

 Instructions

-- Prepare the potatoes.
-Peel and cut the potatoes, deep-fry them until golden brown.
+- Prepare the potatoes by peeling and cutting them, then deep-fry until golden brown.
 Set aside.

-- If you think the soup has too much fat layers on top, you can keep the pot in the fridge for a few hours until you can see some white fat layer on top.
-Discard the fat layer and reheat.
+- If you find too much fat on top, refrigerate the soup for a few hours until a white fat layer forms.
+Discard the fat and reheat before serving.

 You won’t believe how easy it is to make this Sop Buntut / Indonesian Oxtail Soup!
 Its’ loaded with spices and herbs, fully packed with vegetables and with tender oxtails.
 You’ll love it!